 Dog’s nose tends to get dry when they fall asleep as they are not licking their nose during that time.
 Some dog owners get worried that their dog’s nose is dry but there is nothing to be worried about as their nose will again become moist after 10 minutes of waking up.

 Just like humans, dogs also suffer from allergic reactions.
 If you suspect that your dog has an allergic reaction then you must consider consulting a doctor as he will prescribe some effective medication that can help in healing the allergic reaction.
 One of the common sign of allergic reaction is dryness of stout.
 The dog owner should consider applying olive oil or coconut oil to prevent the surface of the nose from cracking.
+There are various health benefits of olive oil for dogs so one must give it to his furry friend.

 Your furry companion’s nose can also become dry due to dehydration.
 Lack of enough liquid in the body can make your furry companion dehydrated so, the dog owner needs to ensure that his furry friend is drinking enough water.
 Not only the dry nose, lack of water can result in other severe health complications.
 Clean drinking water should always be available at all times to your furry companion.